Rainbeaux has been a music journalist for 30 years. Her first job was cleaning kennels. She feels these rockers' pain.

 — Lars Ulrich

-In rock music circles, Gene Simmons’ outrageously imaginative costumes have influenced the wardrobes of countless up-and-coming musicians.
+In rock music circles, Gene Simmons’s outrageously imaginative costumes have influenced the wardrobes of countless up-and-coming musicians.
 He is, in a sort of reptilian way, en vogue.
-He had exceptional typing skills, and was hired as an assistant to Vogue Magazine’s editor in the mid '60s (pre-KISS).
+He had exceptional typing skills and was hired as an assistant to the editor of Vogue Magazine in the mid-1960s (pre-KISS).

 In his early 20s, Gene was also a sixth grade teacher at P.S.
 75 in New York’s Spanish Harlem.
 He only lasted six months there before KISS skyrocketed.
 But, he was motivated by more than merely enriching young minds.